Myths About Addiction Treatment

 People with addictions must always acknowledge that they have this disease and that it is a part of their life.
 Fortunately, addiction is a disease that is treatable and with adequate care, anyone can learn to manage their issues with substance abuse to remain sober for the rest of their lives.
 While there may be no traditional “cure” for addiction, treatment can be powerful to change your behavior and permanently maintain control over your problem.

-Things to Understand about Substance Abuse and Treatment:
+Things to Understand about Substance Abuse and Addiction Treatment:

 - A person with an addiction can never “moderate” their substance use or become a social drinker.
 When people believe there is a cure for addiction they might be under the impression that they eventually can use drugs or alcohol again recreationally.
 This is the kind of mentality that leads them to believe that they can quit easily or cut down anytime they want.
 Once you understand the complexity of addiction you will realize there is no going back to moderate use.

-- Treating addiction is a continual process and not a one-time event.
+- Addiction treatment is a continual process and not a one-time event.
 Even after completing a rehabilitation program, many people continue receiving help from after-care programs and twelve-step support group meetings so they can stay on track with their goals.
 Relapse is a reality for many people and they must be cautious to prevent themselves from returning to their old habits.

 - Learning to manage addiction can require a lot of time and patience.
 People in recovery may feel anxious to reach their goals but everyone recovers differently and some people may take longer than others to learn the necessary skills to manage their issues.
 Anyone looking for a “cure” for their addiction might be disappointed to find that changes do not happen overnight but take place slowly for a certain period of time.